Gatsby Charitable Foundation

-The Gatsby Charitable Foundation is an endowed grant-making trust, based in London, founded by David Sainsbury in 1967.
-The organisation is one of the Sainsbury Family Charitable Trusts, set up to provide funding for charitable causes.
+The Gatsby Charitable Foundation is an endowed grant-making trust based in London, founded by David Sainsbury in 1967.
+The organisation is one of the Sainsbury Family Charitable Trusts set up to provide funding for charitable causes.
 Although the organisation is permitted in its Trust Deed to make general grants within this broad area, its activities have been restricted to a limited number of fields.
-At the time of writing, these fields are:
+According to the OECD, the Gatsby Charitable Foundation's financing for 2019 development increased by 40% to US$18.9 million.